-Agreements to arbitrate "any controversy arising out of or in connection with compensation, employment or termination of employment" are enforceable.
+Under the Federal Arbitration Act (9 U.S.C. s.
+1) agreements to arbitrate "any controversy arising out of or in connection with compensation, employment or termination of employment" are enforceable.
+The statute exempts contracts of employment of seamen, railroad employees, or any other class of workers engaged in foreign or interstate commerce.

 In Bosse v.
 New York Life Insurance Co., et al., 992 F.3d 20 (1st Cir.
 2021), the First Circuit Court of Appeals issued a decision upholding the enforceability of an arbitration agreement that delegates the arbitrability of claims issues to an arbitrator, and not to a court.